MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ---
 # One logical copy (Preview)

-You can create a one logical copy of KQL Database data by enabling data availability in OneLake.
-Enabling data availability of your KQL database in OneLake means that you can query data with high performance and low latency in your KQL database, and query the same data in Delta Lake format via other Fabric engines such as Direct Lake mode in Power BI, Warehouse, Lakehouse, Notebooks, and more.
+You can create a one logical copy of KQL Database data by turning on **OneLake availability**.
+Turning on **OneLake availability** means that you can query the data in your KQL database in Delta Lake format via other Fabric engines such as Direct Lake mode in Power BI, Warehouse, Lakehouse, Notebooks, and more.

 [!INCLUDE [feature-preview-note](../includes/feature-preview-note.md)]